Chrinkus/advent-of-code/2015/c/README.md

 Part 2 asked for a longest path so I sought to parameterize my comparison functions to reuse as much of the first example as possible.
 I had to spot-write some functions that should have been available in my library, this will be commented on further down.

+UPDATE: OMG THE READ!
+I had written the read when first approaching the problem again and then spent a week reading up on graph algorithms.
+I forgot how hefty the read was!
+It was not my initial plan but the idea of putting the distances into a matrix of paired weights made executing the pathfinding SO EASY.
+I got the idea from a [tweet](https://twitter.com/TivadarDanka/status/1612415042766663680?s=20).

 ### Now vs Then

 There is no "then"!
 I didn't even attempt this problem in 2020 so here we are, striking new ground!